testit-tms/api-client-golang/docs/TestPointPutModel.md

 ### NewTestPointPutModel

-`func NewTestPointPutModel(iterationId string, testSuiteId string, id string, isDeleted bool, ) *TestPointPutModel`
+`func NewTestPointPutModel(iterationId string, testSuiteId string, statusModel TestStatusModel, id string, isDeleted bool, ) *TestPointPutModel`

 NewTestPointPutModel instantiates a new TestPointPutModel object This constructor will assign default values to properties that have it defined,